nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This guide is meant for the average Computer Science student, who is interested in using Clock-Work.

-If you like our product and want to contribute to it, consider looking at the [Developer Guide](DeveloperGuide.md) instead.

 Table of Contents
 * [1.
 Quick start](#1-quick-start)
 * [2.
 Introducing a Task](#2-a-task-in-clock-work)